Manouchehri/vi8/Ubuntu_instructions.md

 ```
 enter your password and hit enter

-Find the line starting with `GRUB_CMDLINE_LINUX_DEFAULT` and add the parameter nomodeset into the quotation marks.
+Find the line starting with `GRUB_CMDLINE_LINUX_DEFAULT` and add the parameter `video=1280x800@60` into the quotation marks.
 My line then looks like this `GRUB_CMDLINE_LINUX_DEFAULT=“video=1280x800@60”` then save by pressing “CTRL+X” then press “Y” then press “Enter” to confirm.
 The last step now is to enter the following command
 ```
 sudo update-grub
 ```